 How does it work?

 We are using SPORTident timing at our event.
 At registration each runner will be issued with their own Si dibber, which must be ‘punched’ into the SPORTident control stations at each checkpoint, the start, and the finish to record your time at these locations.
 You and your partner have to punch a control station within 5 minutes of each other.
-At mid camp and the finish the stored control stations in your dibber will be downloaded into our timing system.
+At the finish the stored control stations in your dibber will be downloaded into our timing system.
 Do NOT forget to download!

 For those unfamiliar with this simple and reliable system, see the picture above and please don’t hesitate to ask for instructions at registration.

 Key point: you will know if your dibber has registered at any control station as it will beep and flash when you hold the dibber in the hole in the control station.
 If you are in any doubt that you have successfully punched in a control station, please take a note of the three letter code on the box and keep this safe until you finish and download in case required.